 - 3. Select the record you chose in the first step to attach the transferred file to.
 The customer receives a prompt to upload their file to the chat window. - 4.
 When the customer has sent the file through the chat, click the link in the chat log to view the file.

-Live Agent is available in: Performance Editions and Developer Edition
+Live Agent is available in: Performance Editions and Developer Edition organizations that were created after June 14, 2012

 Live Agent is available for an additional cost in: Enterprise and Unlimited Editions